 So, suffice it to say, if you’d told me a few weeks ago that I’d actually be posting a key lime martini recipe, I’d have said you were crazy.

 But as they say, “never say never”!
 After receiving a bag of gorgeous key limes I decided to give this lime and coconut cocktail another try.

 And I am so glad I did – and I think you will be too!

-Sweet, creamy, sour with the unmistakeable taste and fragrance of coconut!
+Sweet, creamy and sour with the unmistakable taste and fragrance of coconut!